Progressive pop: 1970s

 Progressive rock (also known as art rock) was ushered in the 1970s, directly following the combination of classical grandiosity and pop experimentalism from the 1960s.
-Although it reached widespread popularity, from 1976 onward, the genre declined in sales and was played with less frequency on FM radio.
+Although it reached widespread popularity, from 1975 onward, the genre declined in sales and was played with less frequency on FM radio.
 According to Breithaupt and Breithaupt, this created a vacuum for "a host of new, milder 'serious' bands, whose humor (Queen), pop smarts (Supertramp), and style (Roxy Music, mach two) would ensure their survival into the eighties. ... they met the melodic requirements of AM radio while still producing thoughtful, original work."
 Bands like Queen and Electric Light Orchestra (ELO) played a type of progressive pop that was grounded in prog-rock without compromising their chart success.
 Reed cited ELO's "Mr. Blue Sky" as the "definitive statement" by ELO's Jeff Lynne, who "infus[ed] the Beatles’ kaleidoscopic post-Peppers sing-alongs with symphonic grandeur."

 The Buggles' Geoff Downes, who considered his band to be a continuation of ELO and 10cc's progressive traditions, says: "Those early 10cc records such as [1973 debut] 10cc and Sheet Music were pretty out there, and Godley & Creme took that even further.
 Even ABBA had sections in their music that were quite intricate.
 We loved all that studio trickery and experimentation.
 Parallel to that were bands like Yes, who were experimenting in the studio in a more progressive rock format."
 Porcupine Tree founder Steven Wilson opined that there were "hugely ambitious" progressive pop records in the 1970s and 1980s that were "quite accessible on the surface, but if you [chose] to engage with them on a deeper level, you [could] find layers in the production, musicianship and some thoughtful lyrics."

 1980s–2010s

 Prog-pop records sold poorly and appeared unfashionable following the emergence of new wave and punk rock.
 By the late 1970s, the era of record labels investing in their artists, giving them freedom to experiment and limited control over their content and marketing had ended.
 Corporate artists and repertoire staff began exerting an increasing amount of control over the creative process that had previously belonged to the artists.
 Some of the major progressive bands transitioned to a more commercial sound and deemphasized the evocation of art music.
 By the early 1980s, the prevailing view was that the prog-rock style had ceased to exist.

 Some mainstream pop acts, such as Tears for Fears, continued the traditions of prog-pop.
-In 1985, Simon Reynolds noted that the New Pop movement attempted to "bridge" the divide between "progressive" pop and its mass/chart counterpart, describing their general relationship as "one between boys and girls, middle-class and working-class."
-In 2008, The New York Times' John Wray discussed "the return of the one-man band", observing a recent progressive pop trend that involved large bands or collectives "with a disdain for clearly defined hierarchies", noting examples such as Arcade Fire, Broken Social Scene, and Animal Collective.
+In 1985, Simon Reynolds noted that the new pop movement attempted to "bridge" the divide between "progressive" pop and its mass/chart counterpart, describing their general relationship as "one between boys and girls, middle-class and working-class."
+In 2008, The New York Times' John Wray observed a recent progressive pop trend that involved large bands or collectives "with a disdain for clearly defined hierarchies", noting examples such as Arcade Fire, Broken Social Scene, and Animal Collective.